-Do you also get tired from hearing the word “strategy” over and over again?
+Do you also get tired from hearing the phrase “student recruitment strategy” over and over again?

-Far too often, once “student recruitment strategy” gets dropped into a conversation, people move into “NATO mode” (Singlish for “No Action, Talk Only”).
+Far too often, as soon as someone says “strategy”, people move into “NATO mode” (Singlish for “No Action, Talk Only”).

 Of course, it does make sense to think before you act.